Grading Each Candidate in Tonight’s Nevada Democratic Presidential Debate

 Elizabeth Warren: Grade — A+

 I thought Warren might be finished.
 But she stole the show.
 Warren was on target all night long, had just the right tone, interjected herself into the debate at the perfect moments, and may have obliterated Michael Bloomberg in a 5-minute stretch that was cringeworthy for the New York billionaire.
-She destroyed Bloomberg, and that alone keep her in the race.
+She destroyed Bloomberg, and that alone keeps her in the race.
 I wish I had seen this fire earlier.
 Mad props to Warren tonight, the clear winner, by far.

 Joe Biden: Grade — B